Storyblok Raises $80M Series C - Read News

 The final result: a list of stores sorted by distance and a map zoomed to the nearest store.

-Section titled The store content type The store content type
+The store content type

 Let's begin with creating our content structure in Storyblok by creating a new content type named story_store.